Kiloutre/TKMovesets/README.md

 # Todo list:

+- Allow random extra properties to be played
 - Movesets between p1 and p2 produce different CRC32.
 I already know about pointers toward moveset info (name, date, fulldate, creator) i need to correct/void out, but actual moveset data actually seems to change.
 Why?
 - Find better p1_ptr, the current one points toward the current player and not necessarily p1
 - Unicode support for ImGui.
 The translation file should be able to contain extended latin, korean, japanese, russian and arabic characters.
 Moveset files hould also be able to contain these, and possibly moveset header strings too